cryptoking3210/ds/README.md

 ## Domain Verification Checker

-If you make changes to the [Domain Verification Checker](https://xrpl.org/validator-domain-verifier.html) tool and edit the domain-verifier-checker.js file, you will need to do the following:
+If you make changes to the [Domain Verification Checker](https://xrpl.org/validator-domain-verifier.html) tool and edit the domain-verifier-checker.js file, you will need to do the following:d

 1. Install [webpack](https://webpack.js.org/) and required libraries via npm: